TnTech-ECE/CapstoneStarterRepo/README.md

 ### Team

 Give a brief bio for each team member and their broad contribution to the project (no need to be terribly specifc).
-- Austin DuCrest: Electrical Engineering Student with Power Concentration.
+- Austin DuCrest:
+  Electrical Engineering Student with Power Concentration.
 Knowledgeable in Power systems and Power system P&C (Protection and Controls)

-- Aaron Neuharth:
+- Aaron Neuharth (Team Leader):
+  Electrical Engineering with a Controls Concentration.
+Knowledgeable in controls systems and PLC logic.
 - Cole Wilson:
   Electrical Engineering Student with Mechatronics Concentration.
 Knowledgable about Controls.
 - Dow Cox:
   Electrical and Computer Engineering Student with Industrial Control Systems Specialization.
 Knowledgeable in microcontrollers and software design concepts.
-- John Donnell:
+- John Donnell (Reporter):

 ### Faculty Supervisor

-Aaron Neuharth
+Dr. Ali Alouani

 ### Stakeholders